Git Diff – What is it, Uses & Applications

 How Do I Diff a File That Has Been Renamed?

 You don't need to do anything special to diff a file that has been renamed.
-Git will detect the rename in most cases and show a unified output.
+Git tracks and will detect the rename in most cases and show a unified output.

 Listing Whitespace Errors